NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 -   All updated files will be committed.

+#### Merge `master` into `haskell-updates`

+You should occasionally merge the `master` branch into the `haskell-updates` branch.

+In an ideal world, when we merge `haskell-updates` into `master`, it would cause few Hydra rebuilds on `master`.
+Ideally, the `nixos-unstable` channel would never be prevented from progressing because of needing to wait for rebuilding Haskell packages.

+In order to make sure that there are a minimal number of rebuilds after merging `haskell-updates` into `master`, `master` should occasionally be merged into the `haskell-updates` branch.

+This is especially important after `staging-next` is merged into `master`, since there is a high chance that this will cause all the Haskell packages to rebuild.

 ### Merge `haskell-updates` into `master`

 Now it is time to merge the `haskell-updates` PR you opened above.

 Before doing this, make sure of the following:

 -   All Haskell packages that fail to build are correctly marked broken or transitively broken.

 -   The `maintained` and `mergeable` jobs are passing on Hydra.

 -   The maintainers for any maintained Haskell packages that are newly broken have been pinged on GitHub and given at least a week to fix their packages.
     This is especially important for widely-used packages like `cachix`.

+-   Make sure you first merge the `master` branch into `haskell-updates`.
+Wait for Hydra to evaluate the new `haskell-updates` jobset.
+Make sure you only merge `haskell-updates` into `master` when there are no evaluation errors.

 When you've double-checked these points, go ahead and merge the `haskell-updates` PR.
 After merging, **make sure not to delete the `haskell-updates` branch**, since it